h4ndzdatm0ld/vSR-Scraper/README.md

 Install GIT, Python3, PIP and Netmiko.

+(Please refer to the wiki page on instructions on how to get started)

 Once these requirements are met, clone the project to your C:/ drive.
 When the program is run for the first time, it will auto-generate a directory structure that will be utilized throught the life of the tool.

 Things to note: